AbdullahMoghal/Nocturne-chrome-extension/README.md

 The extension follows a simple Chrome Extension structure:

 - **`manifest.json`** → Defines extension metadata, permissions, and entry points.
-- **Popup (`popup.html` + `popup.js`)** → Small UI for toggling dark mode.
+- **Popup (`popup.html` + `popup.js`)** → Small UI for toggling dark mode or selecting custom colors.
-- **Content Script (`content.js`)** → Injected into websites to apply CSS filters for dark mode.
+- **Content Script (`content.js`)** → Injected into websites to apply CSS filters and theme rules.
-- **Chrome Storage API** → Saves your dark mode preference across sessions.
+- **Chrome Storage API** → Saves your theme preferences across sessions.

 **Flow:**
 1. User clicks the toolbar icon.
-2. Popup sends a message to the content script.
+2. Popup sends a message with the selected theme to the content script.
-3. Content script applies or removes dark mode CSS.
+3. Content script applies background/text color rules.
 4. User preference is stored for the next visit.

 ---

 ## Why It’s Useful
 - Works on all websites
+- Not limited to dark mode → choose any color scheme
 - Lightweight and fast
-- Saves your preference automatically
+- Saves your preferences automatically
-- Reduces eye strain during late-night browsing
+- Reduces eye strain and personalizes browsing

 ---